-5C.
-Determining age - 'deeming'
+5D.
+Determining age - "deeming"

-40. The age of a young defendant is a very important matter.
+41. The age of a child defendant is a very important matter.
 Occasionally, the age of the defendant is not known or is in dispute.
-Such disputes may arise most frequently where a defendant was born abroad and came to this country without proper documentation (because they are a refugee seeking asylum, they are a
+Such disputes may arise most frequently where a defendant was born abroad and came to this country without proper documentation (because they are an asylum-seeker, they are a trafficked person or for some other reason).
+However, it may also arise in cases involving those born here.
+Where age is in issue, this can impact